PoomSmart/MGKeys/README.md

 iOS 27.0+ `libMobileGestalt` strings suggests that iOS 27 no longer obfuscates some keys that are used to query `IODeviceTree`.
 For example, the legacy non-Gestalt hash `wAbB2fAjUqUc6lNBelfWMA` was removed while the readable `no-als-period-update` string appeared.
+Therefore, it is expected that there will be less non-Gestalt keys in iOS 27.0+ than in previous versions.

 ## Getting Started